 Keeping your little one safe is our number one priority.
 When visiting the campus, all visitors (parents, volunteers, student teachers, etc.) must be cleared through the State's database system.
-You must present your Texas ID/driver's license and sign in with the office staff every time you visit.
+You must leave your Texas ID/driver's license and sign in with the office staff every time you visit.
 You will be given a name tag to wear while you are campus.
-When you leave campus, you must sign out in the main office and return the name tag.
-For safety, all outside doors and gates remain locked.
+When you leave campus, you must sign out in the main office and return the name tag to receive your ID back.
+For safety, all doors and gates remain locked.
 Entrance can only be gained through the two main entrances.